Saint Helena Airport: Establishing commercial air service

 On 3 May 2017, the first commercial charter flight with paying passengers took place.
 SA Airlink operated the flight from Cape Town, using an Avro RJ85 aircraft with 60 passengers on board.
 It refueled in Moçâmedes (Angola) when going to St Helena and in Windhoek when going to Cape Town.
 Technical problems with RMS St Helena meant that the island was isolated for at least two months, so the flight was needed.

-On 9 June 2017 Airlink won the bid to operate the first scheduled commercial flights to St Helena Airport.
+On 9 June 2017, Airlink won the bid to operate the first scheduled commercial flights to St Helena Airport.
 On 22 July 2017 it was announced the airline would operate weekly flights to Johannesburg via Windhoek in Namibia, with a monthly link to Ascension Island.
 The flights will be on Embraer E190 aircraft filling a maximum of only 76 of the 99 seats due to runway limitations related to the wind shear issues.
 Airlink conducted a successful proving flight on 23 August 2017 and commenced passenger flights on 14 October 2017.
 The first scheduled flight landed on 14 October 2017 around 14:00 UTC without any problems, although it was slightly delayed.
 The flight used the southbound direction, the one with wind shear problems, but the wind was fairly calm.
-Airlink was after some time denied letting passengers embark and disembark in Windhoek, because Airlink was not given right to carry passengers between Namibia and foreign countries.
+Airlink was after some time denied letting passengers embark and disembark in Windhoek because it was not given right to carry passengers between Namibia and foreign countries.
 From April 2019 Airlink refuels in Walvis Bay instead, giving right to have 98 passengers because of shorter distance, having in mind that no connections are allowed in Namibia anyway.
 The flights still (2019) stop in Windhoek or Walvis Bay for refuel westbound, but fly nonstop to Johannesburg if there is not too much upwind.

-On Saturday 18 November 2017 Airlink started a monthly charter operation to Ascension Island.
+On 18 November 2017, the airline started a monthly charter operation to Ascension Island.

 After half a year of operation it was found that the regularity was better than expected with only one day of flights delayed until another day, and that ticket demand was higher than expected.
 The government announced in May 2018 that a second weekly flight will be performed during the southern summer season of December 2018 to April 2019, as well as two more flights to Ascension during the Christmas/New year period.
 During December 2019 to February 2020 flights went to and from Cape Town, the traditional link to Saint Helena during the boat era.